Go directly to the content

 • Daytime fatigue

-Reducing blue light exposure in the evening is one of the most important steps toward better sleep.
+That’s why limiting blue light in the evening is one of the most important steps toward better sleep.

 Red light (610–750 nm) has a completely different effect on your body than blue light.
 It: